garybgenett/garybgenett.net/resume/resume.questions.md

     5. Residual income
     6. Equity appreciation
     7. Not seasonal
+  * Franchisor
     * What are your expectations of a franchisee?
 What do you expect them to bring to the table?
     * What type of person would be the best fit for this business?
 Who would not be a good fit?
     * Any specific goals for the Seattle area?
 How close would the nearest territory ever be?
         * Who is the competition, and how to you beat them?
     * What things are mandatory for the franchisee?
 What areas are completely up to them?
     * How many locations do you already have open?
 How many are profitable?
 Any closures or failures?
 What went wrong?
         * Has the company ever been sued by a franchisee?
 What for, and what was the result?
     * Do you provide a liability insurance umbrella?
 Medical?
 Dental?
 Which companies?
     * How long, typically, before a franchise is profitable?
+  * Franchisee
+    * How did you structure your business?
+Why did you decide that way?
+        * What was the scaling process like?
+How many visits per day, and what percentage converted?
+        * How big is your team?
+How was the on-boarding process?
+    * How much support have you gotten from upstream?
+Too much?
+Too little?
+        * What do you have control over that you wish you didn't?
+What don't you have control over that you wish you did?
+    * How long before you were profitable?
+How did you define that landmark?
+        * How have you handled the cost-of-living difference between here and there?
+        * How have you been paying your bills in the meantime?
+  * CPA
+    * What are the different ways to structure my business?
+LLC vs. S Corp. vs. C Corp.?
+        * Any way I can umbrella my investments, with an investment company at the top?
+Asset protection?
+        * Best to pay myself and take a loss on the business, or to live off savings until profitable?
+    * Franchising support?
+Legal review of Franchise Agreement?

 Reminders: Zillow
 ----------------------------------------